DJ-MrJay/My-Blog-App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 My Blog App <a name="about-project"></a>

-**[My Blog App]** is a Ruby on Rails blog web application that allows users to create posts, comment on posts, and like posts.
+> **My Blog App** is a Ruby on Rails blog web application that allows users to create posts, comment on posts, and like posts.
 The application provides an easy-to-use interface for creating and managing posts, and allows users to interact with each other's posts through comments and likes.

 ## 🛠 Built With <a name="built-with"></a>